NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/notebooks/trtis/README.md

 ### Obtain WaveGlow TRT engine.

+For WaveGlow, we also need to create the folder strucutre that will be used by TRTIS server.
-From the model root directory, type:
+Inside the container, type:
 ```bash
 cd /workspace/tacotron2/
 python export_waveglow_trt_config.py --amp-run
 ```

 This will export the folder structure of the TRTIS repository and the config file of Waveglow.
 By default, it will be found in the `trtis_repo/waveglow` folder.

 You can export the WaveGlow model yourself as explained in the next section, or download it from:
 - [WaveGlow TRT engine](https://ngc.nvidia.com/models/nvidia:waveglow256pyt_trt_fp16)

-Move the model to `trtis_repo/waveglow/1/model.plan`
+Move the downloaded model to `trtis_repo/waveglow/1/model.plan`

-### Export WaveGlow model to TRT
+#### Export WaveGlow model to TRT

 Before exporting the model, you need to install onnx-tensorrt by typing:
 ```bash